renovatebot/renovate/website/docs/install-gitlab-app.md

 ##### Detecting new projects

 Currently there is no detection mechanism in the backend scheduler to determine when Renovate has been added to a new project, so the onboarding MR won't appear instantly.
 Instead, the new project should be picked up during hourly scheduled runs.

-##### Rebasing using labels

-The `deleteLabel()` function is not yet implemented for the gitlab platform so requests to rebase MRs using the "rebase" label will cause an error when Renovate attempts to delete the label.
-Please rebase using MR titles instead.